GeorgeDroyd42/nexuschat/README.md

 - Guild and channel creation
 - Real-time messaging (WebSocket-based)
-- Custom profile pictures and presence
+- Custom profile pictures and presence indicators
-- Admin dashboard for managing bans, webhooks, and users
+- Admin dashboard for managing bans, webhooks, users, and logs
 - Settings pages for guilds, channels, and users
-- User Bios
+- User bios
-- Modular frontend (vanilla JS + Tailwind)
+- Modular frontend (vanilla JS + Tailwind CSS)
 - Backend in Go using Echo, with Redis and PostgreSQL
+- Fully responsive design for desktop and mobile
+- Tested up to 50,000 concurrent WebSocket connections

 ---